Christian Greco

 Christian Greco (born 15 April 1975) is an Italian Egyptologist.
-Since 2014, he has been the director of Museo Egizio at Torino.
+Since 2014, he has been the director of Museo Egizio in Turin.

 Biography

 Born in Arzignano, near Vicenza, to a family of Sicilian origins, Christian Greco graduated in 1994 with top marks at Liceo ginnasio Antonio Pigafetta.
 Admitted to Collegio Ghislieri of Pavia, he graduated in 1999 in Classics with a thesis on the archaeology of the ancient Near East at Università degli Studi di Pavia and, subsequently, in Egyptology at Leiden University in the Netherlands.
 He obtained his PhD in Egyptology from Università di Pisa in 2008.

-Greco taught Latin and Greek at high school in Leiden and Haarlem from 2003 and 2008 and was epigraphist at the Epigraphic Survey of the Oriental Institute of the University of Chicago in Luxor from 2006 to 2010.
-From 2009 to 2014 he was curator of the Egyptian section of the Rijksmuseum van Oudheden of Leiden.
+Greco taught Latin and Greek at high school in Leiden and Haarlem from 2003 to 2008 and was epigraphist at the Epigraphic Survey of the Oriental Institute of the University of Chicago in Luxor from 2006 to 2010.
+From 2009 to 2014, he was curator of the Egyptian section of the Rijksmuseum van Oudheden of Leiden.

-In 2014, he became Director of Museo Egizio, Torino, after an international recruitment managed by Fondazione Museo delle Antichità Egizie led by Evelina Christillin, the president since 2012.
+In 2014, he became Director of Museo Egizio, Turin, after an international recruitment managed by Fondazione Museo delle Antichità Egizie led by Evelina Christillin, the president since 2012.